GlebK2004/LanguageSchoolOnJavaFX/README.md

 # StudentManagementSystem
- Student Management System Project in JavaFX
+ This is my pet project - Student Management System Project in JavaFX (course work)